What is NEAR Protocol (NEAR)?

 Doomslug

-Doomslug is NEAR's method of generating blocks.
 It is a modification to the DPoS whereby the network is able to achieve practical finality with just one round of confirmation.
+Finality is the process by which blockchain transactions are considered irreversible.

-The finality blockchains aim to achieve (and should achieve for maximum security) is Byzantine Fault Tolerance (BFT) finality.
+The finality that blockchains aim to achieve (and should achieve for maximum security) is Byzantine Fault Tolerance (BFT) finality.

 NEAR's “practical finality” or “doomslug finality” refers to the finality that is achieved after one round of confirmation without any of the validators having their stake slashed.